Ar-Kareem/SAT_puzzle_solver/README.md

 This repo collects small, focused solvers for different puzzle families, each living in its own folder with self-contained examples.

+If you have one of the puzzles below and need a python solver, then this repo is perfect for you!

 You can play the puzzles online here: https://www.chiark.greenend.org.uk/~sgtatham/puzzles

 ## Puzzles